-A. Maricopa County Resident (In County) Per credit hour \$76.00 B. Out-of-County Resident Per credit hour \$300.00 C. Non-Resident Living in Arizona Per credit hour \$317.00 D. Non-Resident Study Abroad Program Per credit hour \$196.00 E. Non-Resident Distance Learning/+ Per credit hour \$215.00 F. Western Undergraduate Exchange (WUE) Per credit hour \$114 00
+- Maricopa County Resident (In County) Per credit hour \$76.00 - B. In County Resident Audit Rate Per credit hour

+C. Out-of-County Resident Per credit hour

+D. Non-Resident Living in Arizona Per credit hour

+E. Non-Resident Study Abroad Program Per credit hour \$196.00

-- \ Students from any other county in Arizona are considered Maricopa County Residents (in-county) due to a reciprocal arrangement with that county.
-Reciprocal agreements allow for in-county tuition rates for residents of all Arizona counties except Apache and Greenlee counties without an Out-of-County Residence Affidavit. - \\ According to ARS \$15-1802F, "A person who is a member of an Indian tribe recognized by the US Department of the Interior whose reservation lies in this state and extends into another state and who is a resident of the reservation is entitled to classification as an in-state student."
-Therefore, unclassified and out-of-state surcharges do not apply to such students. - \\\ According to ARS \$15-1470, community college districts may offer credit and noncredit courses and services outside of this state.
-A district is not entitled to state aid payments for students who are provided courses and services outside of this state. - + This rate applies to out-of-state students who are taking distance learning courses or students who are taking classroom-based credit courses through a contract agreement between MCCCD and the company they work for.
+- Non-Resident Distance Learning/+ Per credit hour \$215.00 - G. Western Undergraduate Exchange (WUE) Per credit hour - Students from any other county in Arizona are considered Maricopa County Residents (in-county) due to a reciprocal arrangement with that county.
+Reciprocal agreements allow for in-county tuition rates for residents of all Arizona counties except Apache and Greenlee counties without an Out-of-County Residence Affidavit. - According to ARS \$15-1802F, "A person who is a member of an Indian tribe recognized by the US Department of the Interior whose reservation lies in this state and extends into another state and who is a resident of the reservation is entitled to classification as an in-state student."
+Therefore, unclassified and out-of-state surcharges do not apply to such students. - According to ARS \$15-1470, community college districts may offer credit and noncredit courses and services outside of this state.
+A district is not entitled to state aid payments for students who are provided courses and services outside of this state. - This rate applies to out-of-state students who are taking distance learning courses or students who are taking classroom-based credit courses through a contract agreement between MCCCD and the company they work for.
 This rate does not apply to Study Abroad Programs as there is a separately calculated rate for those students.

-Please Note: For more information on Tuition and Fees, see pages 197-201.
+Please Note: For more information on Tuition and Fees, see pages 229-232.